Simon Fraser University

 About Simon Fraser University:

 Founded in 1965, Simon Fraser University (SFU) is a public, research university in British Columbia with campuses in Burnaby, Vancouver and Surrey.
 SFU’s 3 goals are to research, teach and engage the community.
-20,203 students – 17,682 undergraduate and 2,521 graduates – study full-time at the university.
-SFU reports that the booming economy of British Columbia will create 985,100 jobs by 2022.
-78% of these jobs will require university degrees.
-Maclean’s rates SFU as the most comprehensive university in Canada.
-Since 2008, SFU has been ranked first in publication impact, measured by citations of articles, among Canadian universities.
+The University reports 29,572 undergraduate students and 5,420 graduate students in F2016.

-Simon Fraser University is one of Canada’s Major 100 charities with donations of $55.1m along with tuition of $222.1m and government funding of $293.6m.
-Administrative costs are 8% of total revenues and fundraising costs are 12% of total donations, as taken from the charity’s T3010 filings.
-Total overhead costs come to 20%, falling within Ci’s reasonable range.
-SFU has total funding reserves of $644.9m, including an endowment fund of $285.9m.
-Excluding donor-endowed funds, SFU’s funding reserves can cover program costs for 9 months.
+Simon Fraser University is one of Canada’s Major 100 charities with donations of $56.0m.
+Administrative costs are 8% of total revenues and fundraising costs are 10% of total donations, as taken from the charity’s T3010 filings.
+Total overhead costs come to 18%, falling within Ci’s reasonable range.
+SFU has total funding reserves of $702.4m, including an endowment fund of $302.9m.
+Excluding donor-endowed funds, SFU’s funding reserves can cover program costs for just over 9 months.

 This charity report is an update that is being reviewed by the charity.
 Changes and edits may be forthcoming.